 The 2-day conference offered a varied programme, including a keynote presentation, poster presentations and spotlight talks of the top abstracts which had been selected by the conference panel.

-It was a successful event; the PhD researchers enjoyed coming together in person after a long period of online events.
+It was a successful event.
 Everyone enjoyed the high scientific quality of the posters and talks, and are looking forward to the next joint conference of the UKRI AI CDTs in Health.

 Agnese Grison participated in the SSNR-Summer School of Neurorehabilitation.
 This 5-day school was split into 3 main areas: Rehabilitation Robotics, Neuromodulation and Prosthetics.
 Keynote speakers included Arun Jayaraman-CEO of the he Technology & Innovation Hub (tiHUB), Natalie Mrachacz-Kersting- Albert-Ludwigs University Freiburg, Shingo Shimoda- RIKEN Center for Brain Science and more; the lectures were complimented by workshops, putting research into practice.
 Agnese thought it was fantastic to meet leaders of the Neurorehabilitation Engineering field and to network with fellow researchers from around the world.